Old Bexley and Sidcup: History and profile

 The seat has been won at general elections since creation by the Conservative Party candidate.
-The 1997 New Labour Landslide saw the party's majority fall to its lowest level of 7% of the vote.
+The 1997 New Labour landslide saw the party's majority fall to its lowest level of 7% of the vote.
 Its greatest level has to date been 41.5% of the vote — in 1987.

-In 2010 the seat was won by the Conservative James Brokenshire, who had transferred to this seat and approved by his local party when his former seat of Hornchurch was abolished in boundary changes.
+In 2010 the seat was won by the Conservative candidate James Brokenshire, who had transferred to this seat and approved by his local party when his former seat of Hornchurch was abolished in boundary changes.
 His 2015 result made the seat the 105th safest of the Conservative Party's 331 seats by percentage of majority.
 The seat was left vacant following Brokenshire's death on 7 October 2021. until a by-election was held on 2 December which resulted in a Conservative hold.

 Boundaries

+Historic

 1983–1997: The London Borough of Bexley wards of Blackfen, Blendon and Penhill, Cray, Lamorbey, St Mary's, Sidcup East, and Sidcup West.

 1997–2010: The London Borough of Bexley wards of Blackfen, Blendon and Penhill, Cray, Danson, East Wickham, Falconwood, Lamorbey, St Mary's, Sidcup East, and Sidcup West.

-2010–present: The London Borough of Bexley wards of Blackfen and Lamorbey, Blendon and Penhill, East Wickham, Falconwood and Welling, Longlands, St Mary's, and Sidcup.
+2010–2024: The London Borough of Bexley wards of Blackfen and Lamorbey, Blendon and Penhill, East Wickham, Falconwood and Welling, Longlands, St Mary's, and Sidcup.

 As its name suggests, the seat covers the Bexley and Sidcup areas; it formerly included Danson Park which owing to more development in the south was moved to the Bexleyheath and Crayford constituency.

+Current

+Further to the 2023 periodic review of Westminster constituencies, which came into effect for the 2024 general election, the constituency is composed of: